Skip to main content

 Vital Records

 Residents of Des Plaines can obtain a variety of vital records through the Illinois Department of Public Health's vital records office.
 This includes birth certificates, death records, and marriage licenses, all of which can be requested either in person or through the department's online portal.
-The Des Plaines City Clerk's office also maintains a comprehensive database of these important documents, making it a convenient one-stop-shop for individuals in need of certified copies.
+The Des Plaines City Clerk's office also maintains a database of these important documents, making it a convenient one-stop-shop For people in need of certified copies.

 Whether you're a lifelong resident or a newcomer to the community, the vital records resources available in Des Plaines ensure that you can easily access the documents you need to navigate life's major milestones.